-Bond Insurance Risk Factors
+Bond Insurance Risks

-In the event of default of the scheduled payment of principal of or interest on the Bonds when all or a portion thereof becomes due, the Trustee, on behalf of the owners of the Bonds, shall have a claim under the Policy for such payments.
-The payment of principal and interest in connection with mandatory or optional prepayment of the Bonds by the Master District which is recovered by the Master District from the Bond owner as a voidable preference under applicable bankruptcy law is covered by the Policy; however, such payments will be made by the Insurer at such time and in such amounts as would have been due absent such prepayment by the Master District (unless the Insurer chooses to pay such amounts at an earlier date).
-Payment of principal of and interest on the Bonds is not subject to acceleration, but other legal remedies upon the occurrence of non-payment do exist (see "THE BONDS - Remedies in Event of Default").
-The Insurer may reserve the right to direct the pursuit of available remedies, and, in addition, may reserve the right to consent to any remedies available to and requested by the holders of the Bonds.
+In the event of default of the payment of principal or interest with respect to the Bonds when all or some become due, any owner of the Bonds shall have a claim under the applicable Bond Insurance Policy (the "Policy") for such payments.
+However, in the event of any acceleration of the due date of such principal by reason of mandatory or optional redemption or acceleration resulting from default of otherwise, other than any advancement of maturity pursuant to a mandatory sinking fund payment, the payments are to be made in such amounts and at such times as such payments would have been due had there not been any such acceleration.
+The Policy does not insure against redemption premium, if any.
+The payment of principal and interest in connection with mandatory or optional prepayment of the Bonds by the issuer which is recovered by the issuer from the bond owner as a voidable preference under applicable bankruptcy law is covered by the insurance policy, however, such payments will be made by the Insurer at such time and in such amounts as would have been due absent such prepayment by the Issuer unless the Bond Insurer chooses to pay such amounts at an earlier time.

+Under most circumstances, default of payment of principal and interest does not obligate acceleration of the obligations of the Bond Insurer (the "Bond Insurer") without appropriate consent.
+The Bond Insurer may direct and must consent to any remedies and the Bond Insurer's consent may be required in connection with amendments to any applicable bond documents.

-In the event the Insurer is unable to make payment of principal and interest as such payments become due under the Policy, the Bonds are payable solely from certain Pledged Contract Payments by each Participant and certain funds held by the Trustee under the Trust Indenture.
-In the event the Insurer becomes obligated to make payments with respect to the Bonds, no assurance is given that such event will not adversely affect the market price or the marketability (liquidity) of the Bonds.
+In the event the Bond Insurer is unable to make payment of principal and interest as such payments become due under the Policy, the Bonds are payable solely from the moneys received pursuant to the applicable bond documents.
+In the event the Bond Insurer becomes obligated to make payments with respect to the Bonds, no assurance is given that such event will not adversely affect the market price of the Bonds or the marketability (liquidity) for the Bonds.

-The long-term ratings on the Bonds are dependent in part on the financial strength of the Insurer and its claims-paying ability.
-The Insurer's financial strength and claims paying ability are predicated upon a number of factors which could change over time.
-No assurance can be given that the long-term ratings of the Insurer and of the ratings on the Bonds, whether or not subject to a Policy, will not be subject to downgrade and such event could adversely affect the market price or the marketability (liquidity) for the Bonds.
-See the disclosure described in "MUNICIPAL BOND RATING" and "BOND INSURANCE" herein.
+The long-term ratings on the Bonds are dependent in part on the financial strength of the Bond Insurer and its claim-paying ability.
+The Bond Insurer's financial strength and claims-paying ability are predicated upon a number of factors which could change over time.
+No assurance is given that the long-term ratings of the Bond Insurer and of the ratings on the Bonds insured by the Bond Insurer will not be subject to downgrade and such event could adversely affect the market price of the Bonds or the marketability (liquidity) for the Bonds.
+See description of "MUNICIPAL BOND RATINGS" and "BOND INSURANCE" herein.

-The obligations of the Insurer under a Policy are unsecured obligations of the Insurer and, in an event of default by the Insurer, the remedies available may be limited by applicable bankruptcy and insurance law.
-None of the Master District, the Financial Advisor, or the Underwriters has made independent investigation into the claims-paying ability of the Insurer and no assurance or representation regarding the financial strength or projected financial strength of the Insurer is given.
+The obligations of Bond Insurer are contractual obligations and in an event of default by the Bond Insurer, the remedies available may be limited by applicable bankruptcy law or state law related to insolvency of insurance companies.

-Claims-Paying Ability and Financial Strength of Municipal Bond Insurers.
-Moody's Investors Service, Inc., Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business and Fitch Ratings have, over the last several years, downgraded and/or placed on negative watch the claims-paying and financial strength of most providers of municipal bond insurance.
-Additional downgrades or negative changes in the rating outlook for all bond insurers is possible.
-In addition, recent events in the credit markets have had substantial negative effects on the bond insurance business.
-These developments could be viewed as having a material adverse effect on the claims-paying ability of such bond insurers.
-Thus, when making an investment decision, potential investors should carefully consider the ability of the Master District to pay principal of and interest on the Bonds and the claims-paying ability of the Insurer, particularly over the life of the Bonds.
+Neither the District nor the Initial Purchaser has made independent investigation into the claims-paying ability of the Bond Insurer and no assurance or representation regarding the financial strength or projected financial strength of the Bond Insurer is given.
+Thus, when making an investment decision, potential investors should carefully consider the ability of the District to pay principal and interest on the Bonds and the claims-paying ability of the Bond Insurer, particularly over the life of the investment.
+See "BOND INSURANCE" herein for further information provided by the Bond Insurer and the Policy, which includes further instructions for obtaining current financial information concerning the Bond Insurer.